sbaik97/Pewlett-Hackard-Analysis/README.md

 ### 2. Remove the duplicates and displayonly the most recent title of each employee

---Create a Unique Titles table that contains the employee number, first and last name, and most recent title.
+-Create a Unique Titles table that contains the employee number, first and last name, and most recent title.
---Use the DISTINCT ON fuction to retrieve the first occurrence of the employee number for each set of rows.
+-Use the DISTINCT ON fuction to retrieve the first occurrence of the employee number for each set of rows.
---Sort the Unique Titles table in ascending order by the employee number and descending order by the last date.
+-Sort the Unique Titles table in ascending order by the employee number and descending order by the last date.

 *Queries*
 ```